vitathemes/KnowPress/readme.txt

 === KnowPress ===

-Contributors: vitathemes, mrmolaei
+Contributors: vitathemes
 Tags: custom-header, custom-background, custom-logo, custom-menu, threaded-comments, translation-ready

 Requires at least: 5.3
 Tested up to: 5.8
 Requires PHP: 5.6
-Stable tag: 1.0.1
+Stable tag: 1.0.0
 License: GPL-2.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 KnowPress is a fast and minimal theme for documentation sites.

+== Frequently Asked Questions ==

+What is the usage of this theme?

+- This theme will use for documentation.

 == Features ==
 * Compatible with [WeDocs](https://wordpress.org/plugins/wedocs/)